 Is it expensive in Cuba?

 Cuba is considered to be more affordable than other Caribbean islands like Barbados or Guadalupe but is more expensive than nearby Mexican and South American countries.
 This is because there is a second currency for visitors to the country, so you will be paying tourists prices for the entirety of your stay.

 November is a brilliant time to come to Cuba and enjoy the weather conditions that make it so popular over the winter without the same level of tourists everywhere you go.
-Visiting Cuba is always a unique and unforgettable experience, and however you decide to spend your time on the island you are sure to enjoy yourself everywhere you go.
+Visiting Cuba in November is always a unique and unforgettable experience, and however you decide to spend your time on the island you are sure to enjoy yourself everywhere you go.